 Hannah Shapiro is an Editing, Writing, and Media Major at Florida State University.
 Though she graduated from Satellite High School in 2015, she is in the midst of her junior year and plans to graduate next summer.
 In addition to her rigorous course work, Hannah is an active member of the Florida State Honors Program.
 She is currently a Colloquium Leader for the Honor’s Freshman Class and will be teaching her first classes this semester.
 Hannah is an executive member of her sorority Alpha Omicron Pi and the President of one of the five Florida State University A Cappella groups, Coda A Cappella.
 Last semester, Hannah completed a Directed Individual Study at the Institute on World War II studying the impact the Merchant Marines had on the war effort.
 This semester, now as an employee, Hannah will continue her work on the Merchant Marines, as well as other sanctions of the military and their affects on World War II.

-Julianna Witt is a sophomore at Florida State University and is majoring in History with a minor in Museum Studies.
-She is doing a Direct Individual Study as part of her first semester working with the World War II Institute.
-She is focusing on Holocaust related material.
-Last semester, she helped put together an art exhibit at the William Johnston Gallery on campus in her Museum Object.
+Julianna Witt is a Junior at Florida State University majoring in History, with a minor in Museum Studies.
+She is interning with the World War II Institute for the Fall semester and has been at the Institute since Spring 2017.
+She is focusing on Holocaust studies.
 She hopes to work with Holocaust related objects and/or archives at the United States Holocaust Museum in Washington, D.C. or the Museum of Jewish Heritage in New York.

 Emily Woessner is a senior at Florida State University.
 She graduated from Satellite High School in Satellite Beach, Florida in the spring of 2013 and then enrolled at Florida State University in the fall as an international affairs major.
 She studied abroad in Berlin, Germany at the Free University Berlin.
 On her return to the United States that summer, she moved to Queenstown, New Zealand where she spent the next year living and working.
 She then re-enrolled at Florida State University in the fall of 2016 and continues her international affairs major with a focus in history, as well as minors in German, museum studies, and art history.
 She has worked at the Institute on World War II and the Human Experience since the fall of 2016 and intends to continue to do so until graduation.
 She will be graduating in the spring of 2018 and then hopes to work abroad in Australia.